tonypags/resume/FAQ.md

 ### Come on, really?
 Okay you got me.
-My biggest area of improvement in my life right now is precision of (spoken) language.
+The biggest area of improvement in my life right now is precision of (spoken) language.

 ### Is there anything about the industry I'm curious about?